Akryum/nodepack/docs/guide/preset.md

 nodepack create my-app --preset owner/name --clone
 ```

-By default, the `master` branch will be used, but you can specify another one with a URL frament:
+By default, the `master` branch will be used, but you can specify another one with a URL fragment:

 ```bash
 nodepack create my-app --preset owner/name#my-branch